 You’ll need to look at your event plan before you can work this out.
-Find more information on making an event plan.
+Find more information on making a plan for your activity.

-who you’re aiming to attract to your event.
+who you’re aiming to attract to your activity.
 If it’s a hard to reach group, a lower number of people may turn up on the day

 how many people can fit into the venue or space you’ve got

-how popular you think your event is going to be
+how popular you think your activity is going to be

 Charging an entry fee is one way of raising funds to cover your costs.
-Look at Fund your event for more ideas.
+Look at Fund your activity for more ideas.

 Think about whether:

 it’s right for your target audience.
-You don’t want to put people off coming to your event
+You don’t want to put people off coming to your activity

 the money you raise will meet your costs if numbers are low on the day